heikowesterburg/heikowesterburg.github.io/content/en/_index.md

           date_end: '2023-12-07'
           description: |2-
               Responsibilities included:
-              * Participated in and administratively supported a 200h mediation training.
-              * Participated and contributed scientific inputs in 5 research meetings.
+              * Accompanied a 200h mediation training as an intern and participant, including preparation of photo protocols and debriefings.
+              * Supervised and organized correspondence between the institute and participants, including other on-site tasks.
+              * Participated in five research meetings, including presenting three scientific inputs on the following topics (1) LGBTQIA* mental health in the German educational transition system, (2) professional ethics and professional law in child and adolescent psychotherapy and (3) sexual fluidity in population research.
-              * Assisted in the facilitation of diversity and inclusion trainings for a large energy company.
+              * Assisted in three 2.5h diversity and inclusion trainings of a medium-sized energy company (technical support and assistance to the trainer).
+              * Compiled a benchmark overview for mediation training programs.
         - title: Adviser
-          company: BILDERLEBEN | Psychoanalysis of Art
+          company: BILDERLEBEN and Heiling Wirtschaftsmorphology
           company_url: 'https://www.bilderleben.net/en/index.html'
           company_logo:
           location: Cologne